The Evening Sky in November

 The Evening Sky in November 2024

-Saturn is northwest of the zenith at dusk looking like a medium-bright star with a cream tint.
+Saturn is high up the north sky in the evening, looking like a medium-bright star with a cream tint.
 In a telescope it looks like a ball with a spike through it as the ring is nearly edge-on to our view.
-The Moon will be near Saturn on the 10th and 11th.
+The Moon will be near Saturn on the 2nd and again on the 29th.

-Sirius, the brightest true star, is low in the east twinkling colourfully.
-By the end of the month it is up at sunset.
+Sirius, the brightest true star, is low in the east, twinkling colourfully.
+It rises around 9:30 mid-month and is up at dusk by the end.
 Canopus, the second-brightest star, is in the southeast.
 Both stars twinkle like diamonds as the air disperses their white light.

 Sirius is the brightest star both because it is relatively close, nine light-years away, and bright as stars go.
 Seen up close it would be 23 times brighter than the sun.
 By contrast, Canopus is 300 light-years* away and 13 000 times brighter than the sun.